Wisconsin Badgers men's basketball: Bo Ryan era (2001–2015)

-Soderberg was let go at the end of the 2000-01 season, and Wisconsin hired University of Wisconsin–Milwaukee coach Bo Ryan as the new head coach.
+Soderberg was let go at the end of the 2000–01 season, and Wisconsin hired University of Wisconsin–Milwaukee coach Bo Ryan as the new head coach.
 Ryan had previously won four Division III national championships at the University of Wisconsin-Platteville.

+Coach Bo Ryan brought the program continued success, achieving greater regular season and NCAA tournament success in his 15-year tenure than the program had achieved over the prior 60 years.
+Since the late 1990s Wisconsin has turned into a basketball powerhouse making regular trips to the NCAA Tournament.
+Since 2001-2002 Wisconsin has finished in the top 4 in the Big Ten regular season standings 19 times in the past 21 seasons, and have won 6 Big Ten regular season championships and 3 Big Ten tournament championships.

 In the 2001–02 season, under the new leadership of Bo Ryan, the Badgers went 19–13 (11–5) and won a share of the Big Ten regular season title for the first time since 1947, tying for first place in the Big Ten with Indiana, Illinois, and Ohio State.
 The Badgers defeated St. John's 90–80 in Ryan's first NCAA tournament game before falling to eventual national champion Maryland.

-During the 2002-03 season, Wisconsin secured its first outright regular season conference title in 56 years.
+During the 2002–03 season, Wisconsin secured its first outright regular season conference title in 56 years.
 The Badgers lost in the quarterfinals of the Big Ten tournament to Ohio State.
 They then attended the NCAA tournament with a #5 seed, beating Weber State in the first round and Tulsa in the second round.
 The Badgers then lost to Kentucky in the Sweet Sixteen.

 In the 2003–04 season, Wisconsin finished second in the Big Ten behind Illinois.
 They went on to win the Big Ten tournament for the first time since its inception in 1998.
 The Badgers defeated Minnesota in a quarterfinal, rallied to beat Michigan State in a semifinal, and defeated Illinois in the final.
 However, because the game was played too late to be taken under consideration by the NCAA tournament selection committee, the Badgers received a #6 seed.
 They defeated Richmond in the first round before losing to #3 seed Pittsburgh in the second round.

 In the 2004–05 season, Wisconsin finished third in the Big Ten.
 In the Big Ten tournament semifinal against Iowa, Alando Tucker made a long shot at the buzzer to give UW a 3-point win, but the Badgers lost to #1 ranked Illinois in the championship.
 In the 2005 NCAA tournament, Wisconsin advanced to the Elite Eight by defeating #11 seed Northern Iowa, #14 seed Bucknell, and #10 seed North Carolina State before losing to #1 and eventual national champion, North Carolina.